Switzerland is one of the main economic partners of the European Union (EU):

 The Free Trade Agreement guarantees fair conditions concerning the mutual access to the markets by eliminating tariffs and quantitative restrictions on industrial goods.
 This agreement is of high importance, since bilateral trade in goods between Switzerland and the EU amounts to approximately 1 billion Swiss Francs (CHF) per working day.
 Agreements in the area of the customs and public procurement ensure a cooperation and guarantee the non-discrimination of the Swiss and European economic operators.

 The agreement on technical barriers to trade reduces the administrative burden of procedures required to place industrial products on the market in about twenty different sectors.
 The agreement is based on equivalence of the legislation and on mutual recognition.
 A similar harmonization also exists in the agricultural sector (agreement that comprises, inter alia, sanitary regulations, geographic indications).
 Hence, Switzerland has a privileged level of access to the European internal market for goods.
 The Joint Committees foreseen by the existing agreements constitute platforms to solve market access and cooperation issues.

 The financial sector is an important and competitive economic branch for Switzerland, also thanks to the export of financial services.
-The financial crisis has – besides other impacts – triggered a number of regulatory projects to increase stability and transparence in financial markets, and to deepen the harmonisation of the internal market.
-For third countries such as Switzerland, a market access regime need to be created, which harmonises the so far fragmented national rules.
+The financial crisis has – besides other impacts – triggered a number of regulatory projects that aim at increasing stability and transparence in financial markets, and at deepening the harmonisation of the internal market.

-EU financial markets regulations proposed by the European Commission, foresee different conditions for market access depending on sectors and include the following elements:
+Third-country provisions in EU law foresee different conditions for market access depending on sectors.
+These market access rules include in particular the following elements:

 Equivalence between the Swiss and EU regulations concerning the financial markets;

-- Equivalence as for the regime of the monitoring authorities (implementation of the monitoring);
+Equivalence for the supervisory duties of the monitoring authorities (implementation of the supervisory law);

 A cooperation agreement between the interested monitoring authorities (of the Member States and the EU) and the surveillance authorities of the third country.